Military of Afsharid Iran: Overview

 The Afsharid army was always a primarily cavalry-based force.
 It peaked at 375,000 men in 1743, an unsustainable figure that led to the collapse of the empire's economy.
 Its most notable change compared to the Safavids was the use of firearms.
 While the Safavids had established a core of musketeers and artillerymen in the 16th century, up to the mid-18th century these men were outnumbered by hosts of mounted warriors armed with lances, swords, and bows supplied from the nomadic and semi-nomadic tribes of the regions.
 Many of the Shah's household troops continued to be equipped with the same traditional weapons, eschewing the carbines and pistols taken up by European cavalry in the same period.
 It was under Nader Shah that the majority of troops in the army were equipped with firearms for the first time, necessitating a greater emphasis on drill and training, characteristic of developments that had taken place in Europe in the previous century.

-At the peak of its size only a small minority of the army was Iranian in ethnicity; there were 60,000 Turkmen and Uzbeks, 70,000 Afghans and Indians (from modern-day Pakistan), 65,000 troops from Khorasan, 120,000 troops of various ethnicities from western Iran (Kurdestan, Hamadan, Lorestan, Bakhtaran, Fars, and Khuzestan), and 60,000 from Azerbaijan and the rest of the Caucasus.
+At the peak of its size; there were 60,000 Turkmen and Uzbeks, 70,000 Afghans 65,000 troops from Khorasan, 120,000 troops of various ethnicities from western Iran (Kurdestan, Hamadan, Lorestan, Bakhtaran, Fars, and Khuzestan), and 60,000 from Azerbaijan and the rest of the Caucasus.
 Most of these troops were light cavalry.
 The light cavalry wore four-cornered hats (kulah-e Naderi) eighteen inches high, with a goat skin or sheepskin wound round it; a woolen cloak on their shoulders; an open shirt red, yellow, or green in color; short breeches; and leather boots.
 Many also wore armor, both mail and plate.
 Each light cavalryman was armed with a saber, a musket, and an axe.
 Some also carried shields.
 In 1744, Nader's army included 13,000 guard cavalry, 20,000 cavalry from Nader's own Afshar tribe, 50,000 Afghan cavalry, 12,000 jazayerchis, 40,000 ordinary foot musketeers, and undisclosed numbers of artillery troops, garrison troops, and men from other tribes like the Qajars.
 Most soldiers were armed with flintlock or older miquelet lock muskets, with some having matchlocks, and every soldier also carried a sword.
 The infantry did not use bayonets.
 The Afghans may have been largely without firearms, being shock cavalry whose primary weapon was the lance.
 A portion of the Turkic and Iranic light cavalry may have also lacked firearms, relying on lances, sabers, and bows.